hathibelagal-dev/instantpolyglot/docs/eng/Scots.md

 ### Verbal nouns

-Scots uses verbal nouns (gerunds) more extensively than Standard English, often with the preposition "o" (of):
+Scots uses verbal nouns (gerunds) more extensively than Standard English, often with the preposition “o” (of):

 - **the makkin o the cake** (the making of the cake)
 - **the singin o the sang** (the singing of the song)

-### Negation with "never"
+### Negation with “never”

-Scots often uses "never" for strong negation in the past tense, where Standard English would use "didn't":
+Scots often uses “never” for strong negation in the past tense, where Standard English would use “didn't”:

 - **A never saw him** (I didn't see him)
 - **She never telt me** (She didn't tell me)

-### Use of "intil" and "ontil"
+### Use of “intil” and “ontil”

-Scots uses "intil" and "ontil" where Standard English uses "into" and "onto":
+Scots uses “intil” and “ontil” where Standard English uses “into” and “onto”:

 - **He fell intil the loch** (He fell into the lake)
 - **She climbed ontil the roof** (She climbed onto the roof)